Exploring ‘tripping points’ allows companies to unlock the unconscious reactions that stop customers from buying.

 Clearly not all staff may be causing tripping points – or the same tripping points, so any training programme must be based on individual need.
 Analysis of the emotional, motivational and functional intelligence of customer-facing employees and their levels of resilience to stress should be used to inform the design and delivery of training programmes.

 Customer facing staff should be coached to better understand psychology and human behaviour and also to develop their emotional intelligence to help them determine why customers may be feeling or behaving in a certain way and how best to respond.

 Sales staff must be encouraged to think independently and to treat every customer as an individual.
 Customer facing staff will have no idea of what has been happening to a customer prior to them entering the retail environment or how many tripping points they may already have experienced.
 It’s vital sales staff are conscious of this as they have the power to reverse bad impressions.

 Over several years of research for our clients we have identified many and varied tripping points, but whatever their nature, the evidence is clear: by finding and fixing the tripping points in your business you will increase sales, profit, customer retention, staff retention and productivity.

-Tim Routledge is the Chief Experience Officer of Experience Insight.
-Tim began his career in advertising working in various roles, most notably for industry giant, Ogilvy & Mather.
-Following a period of intense research and development to create the ultimate business organisation based on new psychological and neuroscientific thinking, with regard to the critical importance of facilitated experience to commercial success, Tim formed a new consultancy, Experience Insight.
+Author: Tim Routledge is the Chief Experience Officer of Experience Insight.
 Tim’s focus is the practical and commercial applications of the new science of the brain, using real case studies from his work with the likes of Aviva, DHL, Honda, Samsung and Virgin Atlantic to highlight how experiences can be both accurately defined and then enhanced to deliver long term business success.